nhslab/nhslab.github.io/_i18n/en/index/mendeleev1.md

-## Participation in the XXII Mendeleev Congress on General and Applied Chemistry
+## Participation in the XXII Mendeleev Congress on General<br> and Applied Chemistry